frozenbits/frozenbits/README.md

 I'm frozenbits, or you can call me Adji, whichever suits your fancy.

+I'm a Backend developer, but I also am familiar with Flutter for Android development.\
-I'm a Flutter / Backend developer.
-Kind of fullstack but not-that-fullstack since I prefer bit of both but not too much.\
+So kind of not-that-fullstack since I prefer bit of both but not too much since I mostly focus in the backend.\
-I have experience with Kotlin and Java, but I switched to Flutter since developing with it is less stressful.\
+I have experience with Python🐍 and the Django framework.
+For Android, I also have experience with Kotlin and Flutter (Dart).\
-But if push comes to shove, especially if a feature doesn't exist (yet) in Flutter, then I'll jump in Kotlin to fix it as best as I can.\
-I am also familiar with with Python🐍 spaghetti scripting and some basic server management be it via AWS or any regular linux VPS provider.
+I am also familiar with with some basic server management and shell scripting commands.

 I have an interest in video games, so mostly my motivation to code comes from them.\
-You'll probably have heard of this somewhere but I started my adventure with starting my own dedicated Minecraft server, so most of my early days are "coding" in yaml (if you can call a kid typing as coding, that is, haha).
+You probably have heard of this somewhere but I started my adventure with starting my own dedicated Minecraft server when I was a kid.\
+So, most of my early days are "coding" in yaml config files (if you can call a kid typing as coding, that is, haha).\
+But setting up my own dedicated Minecraft server actually taught kid-me a lot about permissions, syntaxes, networking, and console commands!

 Will probably be updating this readme as time goes on.
 But for now, see you! 😁